 The Three-Legged Success Stool

 In order to be found in search engines, to drive inbound leads for your organization, and to be successful with your social media strategy, you need remarkable storytelling.
-Simply put, your content marketing strategy must come before your social media strategy.
+Simply put, your content digital marketing strategy must come before your social media strategy.